 TRISH DOLMAN – President / Producer

-Producer Trish Dolman founded Screen Siren Pictures in 1997 and has been writing, directing, and producing Canadian film and television for eighteen years.
-With close to twenty productions to her credit, Trish has produced feature films, TV movies, TV series and documentaries.
-Her productions have received Gemini, Genie, Banff Rockie and Leo awards and nominations, garnering acclaim at leading festivals around the world.
+President Trish Dolman founded Screen Siren Pictures in 1997 and has been writing, directing, and producing film and television for over 26 years.
+Her productions have received nominations and wins at the Gemini, Genie, Banff Rockie, Leo, and Canadian Screen Awards, and garnered acclaim at leading film festivals around the world.

 Trish is a past board member of Women in Film Vancouver, DOC, the CMPA BC Branch, and the CMPA national board and currently sits on the advisory committee for the Academy of Canadian Cinema and Television.
 In 2003, Trish was the youngest recipient of the Woman of the Year award from Women in Film and Video Vancouver.
 She was honored as Veuve Clicquot Ponsardin La Grande Dame 2003 Woman of Distinction, and in 2010 was named one of the 100 Most Influential Women in British Columbia by the Vancouver Sun.